 In addition, Nokia Sleep is also able to connect with Amazon Alexa, so you can just ask your Echo device how you slept the previous night.

-Nokia Sleep is due to be released in Q2 2018 and expected price is around $99
+Nokia Sleep release date is Q2 2018 and expected price is around $99